Real-Time Dam Levels

 Water Level Analysis

 Water capacity at Upper Stony Creek No. 3 is holding at moderate levels.
-The current reading shows the reservoir at 53.2%, translating to 4 GL.
-While adequate, continuous monitoring is standard procedure for this catchment.
+Sitting at 52.7%, the total stored volume is 4 GL.
+This represents a typical midpoint for the region's hydrological cycle.

 Catchment & Hydrological Impact

 The Upper Stony Creek acts as the primary lifeblood for Upper Stony Creek No. 3, making it a cornerstone of the South East Coast (Victoria) network.
-Managing the flow from the Upper Stony Creek ensures that downstream agricultural zones receive consistent supply.
-The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Upper Stony Creek No. 3.

 Agricultural & Economic Significance